Magnetism in Gemstones

 The over-dark pure blue gem shown below had by far the highest magnetic susceptibility of any Spinel tested.
 This Spinel showed a Drag response (SI 360), presumably due to an unusually high concentration of both ferric iron (Fe3+) and ferrous iron (Fe2+).

 This anomalous Spinel was sold incorrectly as a Gahnospinel, which has a composition intermediate between zinc Spinel (Gahnite) and magnesium Spinel.
 However, the refractive index of 1.722 identifies this gem as magnesium Spinel.
 Darker blue color in Spinel may or may not be accompanied by increasing concentrations of cobalt.
-Cobalt levels are difficult to assess with a spectrometer, Chelsea filter or UV fluorescence, as the presence of cobalt is almost entirely masked by iron in all blue Spinels other than Cobalt Spinels.
+Cobalt levels are difficult to assess with a spectrometer.
+Similarly, Chelsea filter and UV fluorescence as the indications of cobalt are almost entirely masked or inhibited by iron in all blue Spinels other than Cobalt Spinels.

 Very Dark Blue Spinel, Sri Lanka